Your shopping bag is empty.

 The fourth and final day sees the cars going through Modena - coinciding with the town's 'Motor Valley Festival' in celebration of its food and automobile culture - before heading to Parma, Cremona and Montichiari to reach the finish back in Brescia and the traditional parade in Viale Venezia.

-As every year, Chopard is proud to present a special new watch to commemorate the latest edition of the Mille Miglia.
-The Mille Miglia 2019 Race Edition chronograph is available in 250 steel and rose gold examples with grey dials and cognac calf leather straps, and 1,000 examples in steel.
+As every year, Chopard is proud to present a special new luxury sport watch to commemorate the latest edition of the Mille Miglia.
+The Mille Miglia 2019 Race Edition chronograph watch is available in 250 steel and rose gold examples with grey dials and cognac calf leather straps, and 1,000 examples in steel.
 Each model has a 44 mm case and a self-winding, COSC-certified movement.

-Also being unveiled will be the Mille Miglia Classic Chronograph - Zagato 100th Anniversary Edition celebrating both the centenary of coachbuilder Zagato as well as Chopard’s sponsorship of the Scuderia Zagato racing team, with the final new models being the Mille Miglia GTS Power Control, a limited edition with a COSC-certified, self-winding movement and 60 hour power reserve.
+Also being unveiled will be the Mille Miglia Classic Chronograph watch - Zagato 100th Anniversary Edition celebrating both the centenary of coachbuilder Zagato as well as Chopard’s sponsorship of the Scuderia Zagato racing team, with the final new models being the Mille Miglia GTS Power Control, a limited edition luxury watch with a COSC-certified, self-winding movement and 60 hour power reserve.